How to Fix Netflix Not Working on Samsung TV: (Easy!)[Updated 2023]

 Power off and Restarting

-You must take two steps to get your Netflix app to work.
-Start by turning off and unplugging your Samsung TV, as Netflix recommends.
+You must take two steps to get your app to work.
+Start by turning off and unplugging your TV, as Netflix recommends.
 Then wait at least 5 minutes before turning it back on and attempting to load the app again.
 You’ll have to contact Samsung Customer Service if that doesn’t work.

 It is possible that some applications will hang in the background if you run it like a computer.
 In some cases, they may not even close.
 Such an application has the potential to cause damage to your television system.

-When you restart your Samsung TV, you should force all of your applications to close and restart.
-Yet another common occurrence is that the Netflix app may crash right when the service is abruptly terminated.
+When you restart your TV, you should force all of your applications to close and restart.
+Yet another common occurrence is that the app may crash right when the service is abruptly terminated.

 Select Smart Hub Connection Test